 “The long-winded pull quote is more likely to turn off readers than sell them on the story,” Brady writes.
 “Short quotes often look like an eye chart when they dribble down a page; long quotes create a dense-pack look after four lines.
 In both instances, readability is endangered.”

-Finally, don’t drop the callouts.
+Finally, don’t drop the pull quotes.
 These power tools are far too valuable for communicators to ignore.

 Sources: John Brady, “The Power of Pull Quotes,” Folio:, Nov.1, 2005